 Increasing your message limit

-And starting this fall (Septemper 7, 2022: Colombia, Brazil and Mexico; October: global), WhatsApp will make it even easier for businesses to scale their messaging.
-Companies that receive a high quality score for their marketing notifications will be able to increase their limits faster.
+In the fall for 2022, WhatsApp made it even easier for businesses to scale their messaging.
+Companies that receive a high quality score for their marketing notifications can now increase their limits faster.

 The basic math is: If in the last seven days you have initiated X or more conversations with unique customers, where X is your current messaging limit divided by 2, your message limit will increase by one level in 24 hours.